vrumanko/java_filehandler/README.md

    - Decrypts and decompresses the file
    - Verifies the file integrity using the provided hash
    - Stores the file in the client's designated directory
-   - If same file already exists in target directory, server raises error for that file and do not overwrite it
+   - If same file already exists in target directory, server raises error for that file and not overwrite existing file
    - Sends a success confirmation to the client

 ## Logging Configuration